poojanajani-strique/sheets/docs/CONTRIBUTING-FACADE.md

 # How to Contribute to Facade API

-Facade API is an API layer of all other packages of Univer and it helps users to use Univer easily.
+Facade API is an API layer of all other packages of Strique and it helps users to use Strique easily.
 For a detailed introduction of Facade API, please visit [Facade API](https://docs.univer.ai/en-US/guides/sheets/getting-started/facade).

-Facade API is consists of multi classes such as `FUniver`, `FWorkbook` and `FRange` etc. You can refer to Google's [AppScripts](https://developers.google.com/apps-script/reference/spreadsheet) to design Facade API.
+Facade API is consists of multi classes such as `FStrique`, `FWorkbook` and `FRange` etc. You can refer to Google's [AppScripts](https://developers.google.com/apps-script/reference/spreadsheet) to design Facade API.

 Please use JSDoc to document your code.
 For example: